RicardooYoung/LatentDistributionAdjusting/README.md

 ## Latent Distribution Adjusting

-This is an unofficial implementations for Latent Distribution Adjusting for Face Anti-Spoofing.
+This is an unofficial implementations for **Latent Distribution Adjusting for Face Anti-Spoofing**.
 To refer the paper please click [here](https://arxiv.org/abs/2305.09285).

 ## How to use